Connect with others who understand.

 • Actinic prurigo, another chronically itchy skin condition

-With this, dermatologists may have a difficult time diagnosing PN correctly.
+Dermatologists may have a difficult time diagnosing PN correctly since it appears similar to other diseases.
 Skin biopsies are especially useful for separating PN from other skin disorders.
-After a biopsy, the skin is then sent to a pathology lab where it is stained with different chemicals to look for certain proteins and immune cells.
+After a biopsy, the skin is sent to a pathology lab.
+There, it’s stained with different chemicals to look for certain proteins and immune cells.

-PN tends to have more keratin present than other conditions, along with more inflammatory cells and fibrosis (buildup of thickened or scarred skin).
-Dermatologists may also use skin scrapings on lesions or nodules to look for any signs of infection or if they suspect scabies or fungus.
+Skin with PN tends to have more keratin versus skin affected by other conditions.
+It’s also higher in inflammatory cells and fibrosis (buildup of thickened or scarred skin).
+Dermatologists may also use skin scrapings on lesions or nodules to look for any signs of infection.
+They can also test these samples for diseases like scabies or fungus.

-Diagnosing PN correctly helps ensure you receive the treatment you need to help manage your symptoms and break the itch-scratch cycle.
-Your doctor may choose to run additional tests to identify and treat other health conditions that may be contributing to PN, which can help treat your PN.
-Learn more about conditions related to PN.
+Diagnosing PN correctly helps ensure you receive the treatment you need to help manage your symptoms.
+An accurate diagnosis can help break the itch-scratch cycle.
+Your doctor may choose to run additional tests to identify and treat other health conditions that may be affecting your health and your skin.

 Find Your Team